NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5X slightly bigger shoulder hitbox, more duration, begins moving 2 frames sooner, activator does 10 damage in both gated form; damage on activation changed from 71 to 66 and 76
 - 2X can be done with no gates open, activator does 10 damage in both gate forms; activated does 80 and 90 damage from 90
 - RKnJ made to work like RB
+- GRKnJ changed to be a mid from a high

 ### Shikamaru